IngoMeyer441/simple-term-menu/README.md

 mode hint is shown in the status bar.
 If you don't want the `accept_key` to also select the last highlighted item you can pass `multi_select_select_on_accept=False` (if no menu item is explicitly selected, the last highlighted menu item will still be added to the selection).
+An optional list 'preselected_entries' can also be passed to have items already selected when the menu is displayed.
+This list can be composed of either integers representing indexes of the menu_entries list, or strings matching the elements of menu_entries.
+Mixing types is not allowed.

 #### Multi-select example